 - Chapter 3: The chapter boss, Grubba, is using the Crystal Star’s power for evil, but doesn’t return after he is defeated (see below).

-- Chapter 4: The ghostly boss, Doopliss, returns later as a villain again in Chapter 8, and is also is a catalyst for Vivian’s arc.
+- Chapter 4: The ghostly boss, Doopliss, returns later as a villain again in Chapter 8, and is also is a catalyst for Vivian’s arc, who formally rejects her Shadow Siren sisters to join you in your quest.

 - Chapter 5: The pirate boss Cortez is used as a decoy villain in order to reintroduce Crump as a true villain.
 Cortez later becomes your friend to ferry you back and forth from Keelhaul Key and Rogueport.